-In 2016, the National Institute for Health and Care Excellence updated its guidance on risk assessment and reduction, including lipid modification of CVD.^{122,} The guidance recommended measuring a full lipid profile including total cholesterol, HDL, non-HDL, and triglycerides before starting lipid-lowering therapy for primary prevention of CVD.
+In 2023, the NICE updated its guidance on risk assessment and reduction, including lipid modification of CVD.^{163,} The guidance recommended measuring a full lipid profile including total cholesterol, HDL, non-HDL, and triglycerides before starting lipid-lowering therapy for primary prevention of CVD.
 The guidance also recommended measurement of total cholesterol, HDL, non-HDL, and triglycerides for primary and secondary prevention in people on high-intensity statins at 3 months of treatment, aiming for a 40% reduction in non-HDL.
 Nontraditional risk factors, including apo B, were not discussed as part of risk assessment or treatment targets.